joshuaxiao98/Generator-based-approach-to-analyze-mutations-in-genomic-datasets/README.md

 (1) The functions used to generate the state machine are provided in important_functions.ipynb, and the pickle file for any fasta file can be generated using create_pickle.ipynb.

-(2) For Figure 2a-iplease use the Fig2_synthetic_data.ipynb.
+(2) For Figure 2 a-i, please use the Fig2_synthetic_data.ipynb.

-(3) For Figure 2j,k, please use PCA_strains.ipynb.
+(3) For Figure 2 j,k, please use PCA_strains.ipynb.
 GISAID acknowledgement files for the samples used in Fig 2j are provided in the folder G_L_GR and for Fig 2k are provided in the folder UK_SA_Braz.

 (4) For Figure 3, please use Intra_Strain_Evolution.ipynb.
 GISAID acknowledgement files for the samples used are provided in the folder continuous_evol.